-It seems reasonable to think that rain would relieve allergic rhinitis (hay fever) and asthma triggered by pollen by washing pollen out of the air.
-This is incorrect as heavy rain often makes some people get worse.
-Epidemics of thunderstorm asthma have been described in Melbourne, Wagga and London.
-Here's why.
+It seems reasonable to think that rain would relieve allergic rhinitis (hay fever), and asthma triggered by pollen, by washing pollen out of the air.
+However, rain from thunderstorms can make some people's symptoms worse.

-Around 1 in 4 people with allergic rhinitis (hay fever) also have asthma
+Around one in four people with allergic rhinitis also have asthma

 Grass pollen can be wind-blown for long distances

 Grasses rely on wind to spread pollen grains.
 Pollen counts will be highest near the source, but strong winds can spread pollen grains over long distances.

 Intact pollen grains are usually trapped in the upper airways and do not reach the lungs.
 Other allergen carrying particles can carry grass and tree pollen allergens.
 Unlike intact pollen, smaller particles can reach the small airways of the lungs and trigger asthma attacks.

 Thunderstorms and weather changes can trigger asthma attacks